keighty/keighty.github.io/source/_posts/2014-02-15-custom-asides.md

 I was following a [tutorial](http://blog.jmac.org/blog/2013/03/30/putting-twitter-back-into-octopress/) on how to include a twitter widget in the sidebar of my octopress site and couldn't figure out why my twitter content wouldn't render.
 It turns out that custom asides require an internal div. <!--more-->The process:

 ###1.
 Create a twitter timeline widget
 This was surprisingly easy.
-Just login to [twitter.com](https://twitter.com/) and click the settings icon.
+Just login to [twitter.com](https://twitter.com/) and click the settings icon: <i class="fa fa-cog fa-2x"></i>

 Click "Widgets" on the bottom of the left nav and follow the instructions.

 CAKE WALK.